 Lung transplant is the most advanced treatment for patients with severe diseases of the lung, such as emphysema, cystic fibrosis, pulmonary fibrosis and pulmonary hypertension, to name a few.
 U.S. News & World Report named UCSF Medical Center's Lung Transplant Program a specialized center of excellence for treating cystic fibrosis and pulmonary hypertension.

-Our lung transplant program has performed more than 340 transplants, mostly bi-lateral, since the program began in 1991.
+Our lung transplant program has performed more than 500 transplants, mostly bi-lateral, since the program began in 1991.
 The transplant program has established a reputation for accepting and transplanting challenging, complex patients.
-Despite this, the survival rate for patients receiving lung transplants at UCSF is higher than the national average, according to data compiled by the Scientific Registry of Transplant Recipients.
+Despite this, UCSF is currently the top lung transplant program in the country for higher than expected patient survival rates and graft survival rates (survival of the transplanted lungs), according to data compiled by the Scientific Registry of Transplant Recipients.
+We are the only program to maintain this status two years in a row.

 In 2012, the UCSF program received a silver award from the U.S. Department of Health and Human Services, the highest award given to a lung transplant program, for excellent outcomes for adults over a 2.5-year period from January 2009 to June 2011.
 Lung transplant patients at UCSF had a one-year survival rate of 93.6, considerably higher than the 84.3 "expected" survival rate.